Cimex: Life stages

 Bed bugs have five immature nymph life stages and a final sexually mature adult stage.
-They shed their skins through ecdysis at each stage, discarding their outer exoskeleton, which is somewhat clear, empty exoskeletons of the bugs themselves.
+They shed their skins through ecdysis at each stage, discarding their outer exoskeleton, which is a somewhat clear, empty exoskeleton of the bugs themselves.
 Cimex must molt six times before becoming fertile adults, and must consume at least one blood meal to complete each molt.

 Each of the immature stages lasts about a week, depending on temperature and the availability of food, and the complete lifecycle can be completed in as little as two months (rather long compared to other ectoparasites).
 Fertilized females with enough food lay three to four eggs each day continually until the end of their lifespans (about nine months under warm conditions), possibly generating as many as 500 eggs in this time.
 Genetic analysis has shown that a single pregnant Cimex, possibly a single survivor of eradication, can be responsible for an entire infestation over a matter of weeks, rapidly producing generations of offspring.

 Host searching

-Cimex lectularius only feeds every five to seven days, which suggests that it does not spend the majority of its life searching for a host.
+Cimex lectularius feeds only every five to seven days, which suggests that it does not spend the majority of its life searching for a host.
 When a Cimex is starved, it leaves its shelter and searches for a host.
 If it successfully feeds, it returns to its shelter; otherwise, it continues to search for a host.
 After searching—regardless of whether or not it has eaten—the Cimex returns to the shelter to aggregate before the photophase (period of light during a day-night cycle).
 Reis argues that two reasons explain why C. lectularius would return to its shelter and aggregate after feeding.
 One is to find a mate and the other is to find shelter to avoid getting smashed after eating.